geerlingguy/pi-webcam/README.md

 Inspired by David Hunt's blog post showing how to use a [Raspberry Pi Zero with a Pi Camera as a USB Webcam](http://www.davidhunt.ie/raspberry-pi-zero-with-pi-camera-as-usb-webcam/), as well as [justinschuldt's gist](https://gist.github.com/justinschuldt/36469e2a89d95ef158a8c4df091e9cb4), I wanted to make my Raspberry Pi do the same thing, but automated and with all the scripts wrapped in version control, since the blog post was a little bit vague in some areas.

-This Ansible playbook can be run on _any_ Raspberry Pi to set it up as a USB OTG webcam.
+This Ansible playbook can be run on _most_ Raspberry Pis to set it up as a USB webcam.

 What does that mean?
 Well, after running the playbook: